 China’s economic growth has been a nightmare for commodity markets, particularly in oil and industrial metals, such as copper and iron ore.
 The Hang Seng Index continued its downtrend due to PBOC’s disappointing rate cuts and its manufacturing PMI will be a focus for the regional stock markets and commodity prices.
 The Japanese market’s outperformance will also be in check by looking ahead to the country’s core Tokyo CPI.
 The Nikkei 255 halts a 10-week gain.
-In addition, the Australian monthly CPI for May will provide further clues to the country’s inflation trajectory, with an expectation for the data to sharp decline but probably not enough to convince the RBA to stop its hiking campaign.

 What are we watching?

 - The USD resumed gains: Risk-off sentiment mounted and lifted the king dollar again, along with a jump in the US bond yields.
 The dollar index was moving in a tight range last week, with near-term pivotal support around 102.